rrcobb/backgammon/devlog.md

   - e.g. cut off dumb lines of search earlier
 - we could also sample from the rolls instead of evaluating all of them

-## TODO

-- first roll // first turn
-- starting roll
-- doubling cube
-- scorekeeping between games

-- show the valid moves
-- show what moved (arrows? shadows?)
-- display about the strategy

-  - show probabilities of hits / other events
-  - show current pip count for each player
-  - highlight blots
-  - highlight primes

-- evaluation / strategy comparison
-- implement ai strategies
-- play against the ai
-- interactive mode / "human player" strategy -- play against the AI
-- fuzz / property testing
-- eventually, if the game really needs faster play, we can try optimizing again
-  - parallelize, maybe bun workers
-  - see if we can find hotspots and optimize them down
-- knip cleanup

 ## More ideas for speed improvements... pending finding legit hotspots

 can do movement checks in a bitwise op: